wasadigi/Teaching-HEIGVD-RES/examples/README.md

 **Keywords**: lecture 2, java, io, TCP, server

 A very simple example of TCP server.
 When the server starts, it binds a server socket on any of the available network interfaces and on port 2205.
 It then waits until one (only one!) client makes a connection request.
 When the client arrives, the server does not even check if the client sends data.
-It simply writes thebcurrent time, every second, during 15 seconds.
+It simply writes the current time, every second, during 15 seconds.
 To test the server, simply open a terminal, do a `telnet localhost 2205` and see what you get back.
 Use Wireshark to have a look at the transmitted TCP segments.

 ### 05-DumbHttpClient

 **Keywords**: lecture 2, java, io, TCP, client

-This is not really an HTTP client, but rather a very simple program thatestablishes a TCP connection with a real HTTP server.
+This is not really an HTTP client, but rather a very simple program that establishes a TCP connection with a real HTTP server.
 Once connected, the client sends "garbage" to the server (the client does not send a proper HTTP request that the server would understand).
 The client then reads the response sent back by the server and logs it onto the console.

+### 06-PresenceApplication

+This project contains the code of both the server and the client for a custom application protocol.
+When the server starts, it listens on port 9907.
+The server keeps track of connected clients in a data structure (a list).
+Each time a client connects or disconnects, the other clients are notified.

+### 07-TcpServers

+**Keywords**: lecture 2, java, io, TCP, server, threads, runnable, workers

+This example compares two "echo" servers.
+The first one is single-threaded and is able to process only one client at the time (other clients have to wait until the previous one is done).
+The second one is multi-threaded